Introduction to the Supply Teachers and Education Recruitment Framework

 - Align your offer with Procurement Act 2023 expectations and CCS language

 We bring specific experience writing successful bids for frameworks across education and staffing, including RM6238 and other major public sector opportunities.
-We work on 80%+ of the Crown Commercial Service frameworks, which are published each year!
+We work on 80%+ of the Crown Commercial Service frameworks published each year.
 We understand their requirements and process.
-For these key sector opportunity like Supply Teachers and Temporary Staff 2 Framework - we monitor these very carefully, attend all webinars and ensure we, and therefore our clients, are as prepared as possible for go-live!
+We monitor key sector opportunities carefully, including the Supply Teachers and Education Recruitment framework.
+By keeping up to date with the latest information and attending all webinars, we ensure that we - and therefore our clients - are fully prepared for go-live!

 Framework Maximisation

 Winning the bid is only the beginning.
-It's not always - but it should be the easier bit!
 We continue to support you by:

 - Analysing call-off procedures